Alan-Tyler/manager-README/README.md

 I strongly believe in putting people over process and changing process to accommodate our needs and goals.
 I’ve worked with and without Agile; while I am a cerfified ScrumMaster and believe strongly in Agile principles, at the end of the day these are my values:

 I value transparency about what’s happened, what’s happening, and what’s going to happen.

-I value speed, including proactive efforts that keep us moving quickly (e.g. writing tests, refactoring legacy code before a new feature, pairing on work to improve our code quality and bus factor)
+I value speed, including proactive efforts that keep us moving quickly (e.g. writing tests, refactoring legacy code before a new feature, pairing on work to improve our code quality and bus factor).

 I value learning, and know that training up on a tech stack may not always be the fastest route to production.

 I value your time and don’t want you to do any process that is neither beneficial to you nor required by law, policy, etc.